goer.org | HTML Tutorial : Intermediate : Div and Span

 </p>

-And that's the point: the <span> tag isn't supposed to be impressive.
-By default, it does nothing; it serves as a placeholder or marking point for beginning and ending a style.
+If you view the results, it looks like… the span didn’t do anything.
+And that’s the point: by default, the span element isn’t supposed to do anything.
+It serves as a placeholder or marking point for beginning and ending a style.

-Let's make a minor change.
-We'll create a class for our <span> tag and apply that class to our selection from Moby-Dick.
+Let’s make a minor change.
+We’ll create a class for our span element and apply that class to our selection from Moby-Dick.

 <html>